ericwindmill/ericwindmill.com/_posts/articles/2017-08-24-css-layout.md

 permalink: blog/css-layout
 ---

+When I first started learning CSS, my tactic was basically: try things and tweak things until it works.
+It usually took hours to make layouts work correectly.
+I would spend entire days just messing with flex-box.
+No matter how many times I read about flex-box preoperties, I would have issues.

+Then I realized that if I spent a bit of time understanding the basics of layout, then these problems would be much easier, and my tweaks to CSS would be based in intelligence.

+Abe Lincoln once said "Give me 4 hours to chop down a tree, and I'll spend the first three sharpening the axe".
+(Or something along those lines).
+The point is, it's super beneficial to learn the foundation of CSS layout, even if most of your layout relies on modern properties.

 CSS layout has come a long way.
-Today, CSS 'frameworks' or libraries just aren't necessary.
-Standard CSS provides us with ways to make complex layouts fairly easily.
+Today, CSS 'frameworks' or libraries like Bootstrap and Foundation aren't necessary.
+Standard CSS provides us with multiple ways to make complex layouts fairly easily.
+In fact, I would say its easier to learn flex-box and grid than it is to learn Bootstrap.
 The blessing and curse of this is the variety of approaches one can take to create their layout.

 When referring to layout, I'm specifically talking about the size and positioning of different elements on a web page.
 Heights/widths, padding/margin, and display properties are essentially what I want to address.